 Shortly before serving, you can sprinkle the mousse au chocolat with unsweetened chocolate powder or grated chocolate.

-If you store the chocolate mousse in the fridge for longer (e.g. overnight), take it out of the fridge half an hour before serving.
+If you store the chocolate mousse in the fridge for longer (e.g. overnight or longer than 4 hours), take it out of the fridge half an hour before serving.
 This way it's creamier and softer.